-You probably have already heard about the cut to the MU Libraries Collections planned for the coming year.
-Here’s what we know as of now about what it will mean for the Health Sciences Library:
+You probably have already heard about the cut to the MU Libraries Collections underway this year.
+Here’s how these cuts have affected the Health Sciences Library:

-- Cancel $100,000 in Health Sciences Library journal subscriptions.
-These cuts will be made based on a combination of factors, including:
+These cuts were made based on a combination of factors, including:

 - Usage and cost per use.

-- To the extent possible, we will try to maintain subscriptions to the journals you publish in, cite, or have identified as core to your work.
+- To the extent possible, we tried to maintain subscriptions to the journals you publish in, cite, or have identified as core to your work.

-- This is further complicated by the fact that about ¼ of that amount, over $150,000, is tied up in 4 of our most expensive and heavily used resources, all of which saw price increases in the past year between 6-16%.
+This cut was further complicated by the fact that about ¼ of that amount, over $150,000, is tied up in 4 of our most expensive and heavily used resources, all of which saw price increases in the past year between 6-16%.

 We also rely on the 4-campus MERLIN library consortium to provide access to over $323,000 in subscriptions to online journals and databases in the health sciences.
 In the past year, the MERLIN consortium had to cut an additional $100,000 to balance their $2.5M budget in the face of price increases many times the amount of normal inflation.